Arthofer/gcp-vault/README.md

 your Vault will remain permanently sealed.
 ```

 **!
-Warning:** Please save above keys and the *Initial Root Token* in a save places.
+Warning:** Please save above keys and the *Initial Root Token* in safe places.
 5 keys should not be keeped in the same place.

 ### Unseal Vault Servers
 When a Vault server is started, it starts in a sealed state.
 In this state, Vault is configured to know where and how to access the physical storage, but doesn't know how to decrypt any of it.